sobotka/AgX-S2O3/README.md

 Generally speaking, the nature of the structure of some random curve is completely inconsequential in terms of an *affecting* force.
 Because the techniques included herein are entirely *effective*, we can expect no such correspondence beyond broad and hand wavy things.

+***The stimuli (RGB wattage values) are disconnected from colour cognition in the way folks believe.***

 Always remember that we are adjusting normalized stimuli wattages when adjusting RGB, and as such, it's all mumbo jumbo janky in terms of what we are trying to control.

+*For example, adjusting an RGB value will not adjust the "hueness" of a colour.
+It will effect and change the "hueness", but the "hueness" **is not** "within" the stimuli (RGB) itself; "hueness" is the end result of a cognitive computation.*

 No amount of misleading knobs, pulleys, widgets, wheels, and other ephemera, no matter how much an author professes with language, will *affect* the cognized elements.
 The metrics of all curves are normalized RGB wattages,